-Riders in Enduro and E-Enduro Open Races with a valid / active UCI license at the time of the race will be eligible to collect EDR Global Ranking points as well as direct upgrade opportunities to the UCI Enduro World Cup entries.
+Riders in Enduro Open Races with a valid / active UCI license ID at the time of the race will be eligible to collect Enduro Global Ranking points as well as direct upgrade opportunities to the UCI Enduro World Cup.
 Refer to 2.1.11 for details.